Meaningless Villain Victory

 - JoJo's Bizarre Adventure really loves this trope.
 Some worthwhile mentions:

-- A Carl Barks Donald Duck story has Uncle Scrooge accidentally agreeing on giving the Beagle Boys all of his fortune if he failed to deliver a dozen eggs from a rare kind of egg-laying rabbit unharmed.
-At the end, the eggs are shattered, and revealed to actually be chicken eggs, making the contract worthless.
+- A Carl Barks Donald Duck story has Uncle Scrooge unwittingly signing a contract in which he agrees to give the Beagle Boys all of his fortune if he fails to deliver unharmed a dozen eggs from a rare kind of egg-laying rabbit.
+The Beagle Boys then try to destroy the eggs through various means throughout the story, but although they actually succeed in shattering the eggs in the end, the eggs are revealed to actually be chicken eggs, rendering the contract void.

 - A hilarious example came from when Dracula fought Superman.
 Dracula succeeded in hypnotizing him so he could get close enough to drink Superman's blood and gain his immense power — only for it to turn out that because Superman is solar powered, when he drank his blood, his head exploded.